 The full sensitivity of the instrument can be seen with the broadband acquisition which gathers all the photons collected by the instrument and projects them onto a single, broadband map.
 During deconvolution by multiple peaks, the position of each peak is taken into account for each frequency.
 The signal simulated in this section is composed of a CMB primordial fluctuation signal and a thermal dust signal.
 Following \cite{2020.QUBIC.PAPER1} (Fig.~10), we do not include synchrotron emission as it is negligible at our frequencies.

 The integration over the whole bandpass is done by a sum of sub-operators each describing the synthesized-beam at a given frequency.
-We integrate using a trapezoidal method, fixing the reconstructed angular resolution according to the frequency.
+We integrate using the trapezoidal method, fixing the reconstructed angular resolution according to the frequency.
 After proceeding to the correction of the TOD following the procedure described in section~\ref{sec:bandpass}, we minimize our $\chi^2$ function.
 The resulting maps are presented in Fig.~\ref{fig:maps_broadband}.
 The first line shows the reconstruction using QUBIC acquisition alone with, from left to right, the input Q map, the reconstructed Q map, and the residuals respectively.
 As expected, significant edge effects can be observed in this case, although similar to noise, they are caused by the multiple-peak deconvolution involving peaks pointing far from the center of QUBIC's patch, where the low amount of information causes large degeneracies.